Functional optimal transport: map estimation and domain adaptation for functional data: Preliminaries

-At a high level, our approach will be analogous to~\eqref{eq:map}, except that $\mathcal{X}$ and $\mathcal{Y}$ are taken to be Hilbert spaces of functions, as we are motivated by applications in functional domains (see Fig. \ref{fig:one} for an illustration).
-Thus we will be working with distributions on Hilbert spaces of functions, while $\mathcal{F}$ is a suitable class of operators.
-This leads us to the framework of functional data analysis.
+At a high level, our approach will be analogous to~\eqref{eq:map}, except that $\mathcal{X}$ and $\mathcal{Y}$ are taken to be spaces of functions, as we are motivated by applications in functional domains.
+As an illustration for a toy example, Figure \ref{fig:one} depicts a transport map that sends sample paths from the famous \texttt{Swiss-roll} curve data set to that of the target \texttt{Wave} curve data set.
+In a real-world application considered later in Section~\ref{section:Experiments}, $\mathcal{X}$ and $\mathcal{Y}$ represent the space of (smooth) trajectories of robot motions.
+A natural and powerful approach to such data domains is the framework of functional data analysis.
+In this framework, the data may be viewed as samples of random functions.
+In particular, we will be working with distributions on Hilbert spaces of functions, while $\mathcal{F}$ is a suitable class of operators acting on such Hilbert spaces.
+We proceed to a brief background of FDA in the sequel.